charleshamesse/bunker-dvi-dataset/docs/sequences.md

 ---

 We have collected three types of sequences, for calibration, quick testing and actual evaluation of algorithms.
+An overview of these sequences is shown in the video below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/92fUBhA0Cyw?si=UXXCbGDoREHceThe" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Calibration sequences